Kroger-Technology/Snow-Globe/README.md

 This next part is the port mapping for traffic.
 Most people send HTTPS -> 443 and HTTP -> 80.
 But we have had cases where this is not true.
 This section allows you to define the traffic and how you want to map it.
-You can define multiple patterns for the url and which port you route traffic to.
+You can define multiple patterns for the url and which port you route traffic.

+This value is optional an below is the default setting:

 ```yaml
 nginx.url.port.mapping: